The minimally extended Varying Speed of Light (meVSL): Special Relativity

 These are the same as those of SR. We also investigate the scalar product of a particle's four-velocity and its four-acceleration $U^{\mu} A_{\mu}$ which is given by

 The detailed derivation of the above Eq.~\eqref{UmuAmu} is given in appendix~\ref{subsec:FourAccelerationApp}.
-In order to satisfy $U^{\mu} A_{\mu} = 0$ in the inertial frame, $\ttc = \tc =$ const is required and this is satisfied in mVSL.
-Now, one needs to investigate other consequences of mVSL.
+To satisfy $U^{\mu} A_{\mu} = 0$ in the inertial frame, $\ttc = \tc =$ const is required and this is satisfied in the mVSL.
+Now, one needs to investigate other consequences of the mVSL.